Why I went from VP Engineering to hands-on builder

 The formative years (2013-2018) laid the foundation.
 At EDF (2013-2014), internship turned into first real deployment: MVP in a nuclear power plant.
 You learn rigor fast when mistakes have consequences.
 At Aussiito (2014-2017), I built my first team from 0 to 10 people.
 Migrating 1M+ lines of legacy PHP to Symfony + Angular while keeping the business running taught me more about people management than any book.
 The hardest part wasn’t the code; it was recruiting without headhunters.
 I learned to spot talent in interviews, not on CVs.
 80% of my best hires came from unconventional profiles.

 At Qemotion (2017-2018), same pattern: team 0 to 6, Rails monolith refactor, NLP pipelines in Python.
 One data processing job took 6 hours for 10k documents.
-After optimization; caching, async jobs, algorithm rework; we got it down to 4 minutes.
-100x improvement.
+After optimizing the caching layer, rethinking the async jobs, and rewriting the core algorithm, we got it down to 4 minutes.
+100x.
 The CEO asked if I’d cheated.
 No magic, just methodical profiling and smart architecture choices.

 The scaling phase (2018-2023) taught me coordination at scale.
 At Explain (2018-2021), I scaled from a core team of 6 to 2 multidisciplinary teams totaling 14 people.
 Built a serverless data pipeline from scratch.
 Led a social plan during Covid; not fun, but I learned resilience under pressure.
 The hardest lesson?
 Delegation isn’t abdication.
 I made both mistakes: micromanaging everything (burnout), then delegating without follow-up (tech debt).
 Finding the balance took 18 months.